zonemaster/zonemaster-backend/docs/API.md

 ## API method: `get_ns_ips`

-Looks up the A and AAAA records for a *domain name* on the public Internet.
+Looks up the A and AAAA records for a hostname (*domain name*) on the public Internet.

 Example request: